browning-lab/flare/README.md

 (see the **ref-panel** parameter).

-* **ref-panel=[file]** where **[file]** is a reference panel file with two white-space-delimited fields per line.
+* **ref-panel=[file]** where **[file]** is a reference panel file with two whitespace-delimited fields per line.
 The first field is a sample identifier in the reference VCF file (see the **ref** parameter), and the second field is the name of the reference panel containing the reference sample.
 Flare will ignore samples in the reference VCF file that are not present